-I am Nischal Bandi, a junior attending Stratford Academy in Macon, GA.
+I am Nischal Bandi, a senior attending Stratford Academy in Macon, GA.
 I founded this organization with the help of my older brother Shishir, a college student at the Georgia Institute of Technology.

 What we do and why